-The word is out, Santa Cruz County is open for leisure travel!
-The gorgeous Monterey Bay, refreshing redwood forests, miles of hiking trails, and many of your favorite eateries and shops are waiting to say, “Welcome to Santa Cruz!”
-With that, like so many places, there have been some changes, added restrictions, and guidelines that
+The gorgeous Monterey Bay, refreshing redwood forests, miles of hiking trails, and many of your favorite eateries and shops are waiting to say, “Welcome!”
+With that, like so many places, there have been some changes, added restrictions, and guidelines that everyone must be aware of.
+Read What You Need to Know to Visit Santa Cruz

 By Garrick Ramirez